anaconda/anaconda-project/docs/source/getting-started.rst

 * Package and share the project
 * Run the project with a single command

-This guide is for all platforms: Windows, OS X and Linux.
+This guide is for all platforms: Windows, macOS and Linux.

 If you have not yet installed and started Anaconda Project, follow the :doc:`Install instructions <install>`.